How to Keep House Sparrows Out of Bluebird Boxes

-As I’ve talked about before, there are many people that love to attract nesting bluebirds.
+Many people love to attract nesting bluebirds.
 Providing bluebird houses is a very common practice which has significantly helped this species.
 Nest sites are hard to come by and the boxes that people provide are critical nesting sites.
-Unfortunately, some of our non-native species also like these boxes.
-House Sparrows were introduced to the United States and have thrived in our environment.
-They are fierce competitors and are more aggressive overall than our bluebirds.
-This leads to them out competing bluebirds for nesting sites.